Pius Wars: World War II

-Pius XII was crowned Pope of the Catholic Church on 2 March 1939, and was thus leader of the Church and of the Vatican City, a neutral state, during all of World War II.
-During Pius's reign, and for several years after his death in 1958, he was praised by political leaders, civilians, and the press.
+Pius XII was crowned Pope of the Catholic Church on 2 March 1939, and was thus leader of the Church and the sovereign of Vatican City, which maintained an official policy of neutrality, during all of World War II.
+During Pius's reign, and for several years after his death in 1958, he was praised by some political leaders, civilians, and members of the press.
+However, Pius's generalized public statements about genocide while most of Europe's Jews were being killed off never specifically mentioned Jewry and were considered inadequate by the Allies and by the Polish government-in-exile.

 1960s

 In 1963, a play entitled The Deputy which portrayed Pius XII as a sycophantic aide to Hitler, was produced on the German stage.
 This event began the first serious public discussion of Pius's record.

 "Pius Wars" books and articles published during the 1960s include:

 The Deputy: A Christian Tragedy” (original title: “Der Stellvertreter.
 Ein christliches Trauerspiel") signaled the beginnings of the Pius Wars.
 It was first staged in Germany in 1963, but was subsequently translated into multiple languages, staged in several countries, and given much publicity.
 Its author, Rolf Hochhuth, also published a book based on the play, which purported to give evidence that his portrayal of the Pope was accurate.
 The controversy the play raised received much attention for several years, but became muted for a time after Hochhuth published a second play, The Soldiers, also denigrating Winston Churchill, which was roundly condemned.

 Irish Catholic journalist Desmond Fisher attempted to rebut Hochhuth's charges in Pope Pius XII and the Jews: An Answer to Hochhuth’s Play, Der Stellvertreter, a pamphlet also published in 1963, when the play was first staged.

 An American professor of political science, Guenter Lewy, published The Catholic Church and Nazi Germany in 1964, soon after “The Deputy” was staged but said in his preface that research for the book began in 1960.
 Lewy relied primarily on “large quantities of German State and Party documents and the opening of some Church archives".
 He opined that the "often fierce reaction to Hochhuth's play" was due to its having touched a "raw nerve" and says that the relationship between the Catholic Church and Nazi Germany is "a subject which for many years has been obscured by what may justifiably be called an extensive mythology."

 Lewy used Nazi Party, German State, and German Catholic diocesan archives that were seized by the Allies to reconstruct Nazi-Vatican relations prior to and during World War II.

 In 1965 Carlo Falconi attempted to support Hochhuth's thesis in a more scholarly way, with Il Silenzio di Pio XII.
 (The Silence of Pius XII, an English translation, was published in 1970.)
-In 1967, Falconi published The Popes of the Twentieth Century, in which he again criticized Pius for "failing to speak out" – "[Pius XII] was also guilty of inadmissable silence about the millions of civilian victims of Nazism – Jews, Poles, Serbs, Russians, gypsies, and others.
+In 1967, Falconi published The Popes of the Twentieth Century, in which he again criticized Pius for "failing to speak out" – "[Pius XII] was also guilty of inadmissable silence about the millions of civilian victims of Nazism – Jews, Poles, Serbs, Russians, gypsies, and others."